floriangosse/redux-patterns/reducers/reset-reducer.md

 ## Higher-order function

-A more flexible solution is a higher-order function which takes the reducer, which should be resetted, and the condition function as arguments.
-An possible implementation could look like this:
+A more flexible solution is a higher-order function which takes the reducer that should be reset and the condition function as arguments.
+A possible implementation could look like this:

 ```js
 function resetify (condition) {